Eggenberg (Graz): History

 The district is named after the Eggenbergers who built their medieval residence sometime after 1460 and which was expanded starting in 1625 to become Eggenberg palace.
 In 2010 the palace was added to the UNESCO World Cultural Heritage Site listing for Graz's "Old Town".
-Early discoveries indicate a settlement since the early stoneage.
+Early discoveries indicate a settlement since the early Stone Age.
 In Algersdorf two grave fields from the Roman age were found.
 The Alte Poststraße can be traced back to the Roman age as well.
-In the middle ages and up to the 19th century the landscape was dominated by agriculture and cultivating wineyards on the Plabutsch hillside.
+In the Middle Ages and up to the 19th century the landscape was dominated by agriculture and cultivating wineyards on the Plabutsch hillside.
 In locality Beierdorf near Graz - nowadays belonging to Eggenberg - the Baierdorf manor was situated.

 In 1850 the community of Eggenberg was formed.
 It was subdivided into parts called Katastralgemeinde with the names Algersdorf, Beierdorf and Wetzelsdorf.
 Additionally there were the localities of Plawutsch and Krottendorf (now belonging to Wetzelsdorf).